 Here at the Getty we have numerous colleagues dispersed across various departments who work with metadata to ensure access and sustainability in the (digital) world of cultural heritage—structuring, maintaining, correcting, and authoring it for many types of online resources.
 Several of us will be sharing our challenges and learnings in working with metadata.

 I’m a researcher and editor of metadata content in the Getty Vocabulary Program.
 The Vocabularies are structured metadata of researched, fielded information that describes art and architecture, geographic places, and people connected to art.
-What we do can be described as: linking art-related terms, people related to art, works of art, and any geographic place connected to artwork, through hundreds of semantic links in our controlled vocabularies.
+The image below visually describes what we do: linking art-related terms, people related to art, works of art, and any geographic place connected to artwork, through hundreds of semantic links in our controlled vocabularies.

 Our vocabularies grow because of large contributions from numerous institutional partners.
 Naturally, one of the biggest and most complex challenges is data mapping.
 Our IT team has built a loader for our partners’ data sets, which matches their data fields to our own, and which produces a list that includes new records for inclusion in the vocabularies, near-merges (which need a human eye for confirmation), and complete merges with existing terms.
 This project needs editorial oversight at every level, because each data load from one of our partners might require new parameters, or sometimes new rules.
 As we all know, institutional databases are often wildly different, and we pride ourselves on having highly structured data.